TwinLizzie/Sylvie-2021/README.md

 Life is a Game, but sometimes it can get so impossibly difficult, that you have no choice but to bail yourself out with a cheat code.
 We don't want that.
 But what you also don't want is a robot waking you up every morning to tell you that you're a Brilliant, Awesome, Talented, Special Snowflake and that everything you do is Genius.
 It's certainly a hard balance to strike, but we'll get there.
 Eventually.

+Thus, the target audience for Sylvie 2021 will predominately be the somewhat liberal, college-aged 20-something young heterosexual male with a strong interest in robotics and 3D printing; One part gamer, one part hacker/tinkerer and one part Just Wanting a Girlfriend.
+Those 3 key ingredients are vital.

 ### The Game Plan

 The blueprints for the creation of Sylvie 2021 and any future builds will be released as a public domain project.
 This will help magnify the impact that the project has, and allow the world to democratically choose where we want this technology to go, despite being a shamelessly commercial project.
 Open source means free marketing.